The Fraser Institute

-Published an issue of the Fraser Forum devoted to “The Politics, Science, and Economics of Kyoto”.
+The Fraser Institute published an issue of the Fraser Forum devoted to “The Politics, Science, and Economics of Kyoto” (PDF) .
 Authors who contributed to this issue included prominent climate change deniers Sallie Baliunas , Barry Cooper , Kenneth Green , Ross McKitrick , and Willie Soon .

 According to the editor, “The issue also explains, in as clear and non-technical a language as possible, the scientific reasons why the Kyoto Protocol is unsound.”

-Although the issue focusses on Kyoto, Sallie Balliunas and Willie Soon also co-published an an article skeptical of man-made climate chang titled “The Varying Sun & Climate Change.”
+Although the issue focuses on Kyoto, Sallie Balliunas and Willie Soon also co-published an an article skeptical of man-made climate change titled “The Varying Sun & Climate Change.”

 - Fraser Forum